Welcome to today's edition of the Rush 24-7 podcast.

 Now, this isn't a strictly political phenomenon.

-It is now become routine.
+It has now become routine.

 Fired baseball managers, fired football coaches, sign on with the SPN or some other sports broadcasting division for a year or two, where they can make a bunch of money pontificating while also positioning themselves for the next big job opening.